MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ## Review custom script extension error codes

 When you use the AKS engine to set up your cluster, you may throw an error.
+The AKS engine uses the custom script extension (CSE) installed on the Ubuntu Server to perform deployment tasks.
+If the script throws an error, it will pass the error to the AKS engine.
 The error code may be helpful in figuring out the case of the problem.
-For more information about the CSE exit codes, see [`cse_helpers.sh`](https://github.com/Azure/aks-engine/blob/master/pkg/engine/cse.go). <!-- have a question out to walter about this. -->

-You can consult the of error code returned by the custom script extension (CSE) in setting up your cluster.
-The CSE error can be useful in diagnosing the root cause of the problem.
-The CSE for the Ubuntu Server used in your Kubernetes cluster supports many of the AKS engine operations.
 For more information about the CSE exit codes, see [`cse_helpers.sh`](https://github.com/Azure/aks-engine/blob/master/pkg/engine/cse.go).

 ## Providing Kubernetes logs to a Microsoft support engineer

-If after collecting and examining logs you still cannot resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected by running `getkuberneteslogs.sh` with the `--upload-logs` parameter set.
+If after collecting and examining logs you still cannot resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected by running `aks-engine get-logs`.
+The command will produce a ZIP file and save it to the machine where your ran the command.

-Contact your Azure Stack Hub operator.
-Your operator uses the information from your logs to create the support case.

-While addressing any support issues, a Microsoft support engineer may request that your Azure Stack Hub operator collect the Azure Stack Hub system logs.
-You may need to provide your operator with the storage account information where you uploaded the Kubernetes logs by running `getkuberneteslogs.sh`.

-Your operator may run the **Get-AzureStackLog** PowerShell cmdlet.
-This command uses a parameter (`-InputSaSUri`) that specifies the storage account where you stored the Kubernetes logs.
-For more information see [Send Azure Stack Hub diagnostic logs by using the privileged endpoint (PEP)](/azure-stack/operator/azure-stack-get-azurestacklog).

 Your operator may combine the logs you produced along with other system logs that may be needed by Microsoft support.
 The operator may make them available to the Microsoft.

+You can provide Kubernetes logs in several ways:
+- You can contact your Azure Stack Hub operator.
+Your operator uses the information from you're the logs stored in the .ZIP file to create the support case.
+- If you have the SAS URL for a storage account where you can upload your Kubernetes logs, you can include the following command and flag with the SAS URL to save the logs to the storage account: `aks-engine get-logs -upload-sas-url <SAD-URL>`
+- If you're a cloud operator, you can:
+    - Use the **Help + support** blade in the Azure Stack Hub Administration portal to upload logs.
+For instructions, see [Send logs now with the administrator portal](/azure-stack/operator/diagnostic-log-collection#send-logs-now-with-the-administrator-portal).
+    -  Use the **Get-AzureStackLog** PowerShell cmdlet using the Privileged End Point (PEP) For instruction, see [Send logs now with PowerShell](/azure-stack/operator/diagnostic-log-collection#send-logs-now-with-powershell).
 ## Open GitHub issues

 If you are unable to resolve your deployment error, you can open a GitHub Issue.